How much should you spend to get the "best" car seat for your little one?

 - Bells and whistles — as mentioned above, car seats are all designed to meet the same safety standards.
 However, there are certain things that make pricier car seats more appealing to some.
-These include cup holders, easy installation, extended rear-facing capability, padded strap covers, and more.
+These include cup holders, easy installation, extended rear-facing capability, padded strap covers that are flexible for various sized baby coats, and more.
 You’ll have to weigh these things against the added cost to determine if they’re worth paying for.

 - The size of your child — this one is incredibly important.
 There are many types of car seats...low-back boosters, high-back boosters, infant travel systems, convertible seats, and combination seats.
 There are also all-in-one type seats that are made to fit a child from infancy through the pre-teen years when car seats are typically outgrown.
 The age and size of your child is something you need to take into consideration when determining what type of seat to purchase.

 - Lastly, you need to consider the type of seat you want to purchase.
 We touched on this briefly in the above point, but your child’s age, your vehicle type, and your personal preference will all go into determining the type of seat you buy.
 If you have an infant, do you want a convertible seat that will last through the preschool years?
 Or do you want a snap-and-go travel system that you can take from car to stroller with ease?
 If you have an older child ready for a booster, do you buy a low-back or a high-back?
 That will depend on your child’s maturity level and how much space you’ve got available.
 For older kids, low-back boosters are low profile and don’t take up much space.
 They also move well from car to car if your child carpools with another family on a regular basis.
 All of this to say, when shopping for a seat, take your lifestyle and your child’s individual needs into consideration as well.

 What should you avoid when buying a car seat?

 So, we’ve covered what to look for when buying a seat.